dxw/playbook/src/work-we-do/how-we-deliver-work/how-to-estimate-tasks.md

   * User research playbacks
   * Non-functional requirements eg performance, tech debt
   * Bug fixes
-  * Estimates - if the estimate on a feature or task is bugger than the PM had thought, that will feed into their prioritisation efforts
+  * Estimates - if the estimate on a feature or task is bigger than the PM had thought, that will feed into their prioritisation efforts
 * Tech lead writes the detail in the ticket with support from delivery lead (DL), product manager and others as needed in a backlog refinement session.
 * We bring those refined tickets to the sprint planning session and review them with the team for discussions, challenges, questions, etc before estimating them